PATRIC3/p3_docs/docroot/cli_tutorial/command_list/p3-login.rst

      p3-login [options] username

-Create a PATRIC login token, used with workspace operations.
+Create a BV-BRC login token, used with workspace operations.
 To use this script, specify your user name on the command line as a positional parameter.
 You will be asked for your password.

 The following command-line options are supported.